IT'S ALL ABOUT SAVING LIVES

 ROCCO

-WEEKLY PROMPT: WEEK FOUR
+WEEKLY PROMPT: WEEK SIX

 Rate your dog’s week (low) 1 2 3 4 5 6 7 8 9 10 (high): 9